-Group Leader, Gene Expression
+Group Leader Gene Expression

-- 1998 PhD, Center of Molecular Biology Heidelberg (ZMBH), University of Heidelberg - 2000 Project Leader, Axaron Bioscience AG, Heidelberg - 2003 Group Leader, Max-Planck-Institute of Experimental Medicine, Göttingen
+- 1998 PhD, Center of Molecular Biology Heidelberg (ZMBH), University of Heidelberg - 2000 Project Leader, Axaron Bioscience AG, Heidelberg - 2003 Group Leader, Max-Planck-Institute of Experimental Medicine, Göttingen - 2013 Professor Molecular and Behavioral Neurobiology, Dep. of Psychiatry, LMU Munich

 Our research interest is directed towards the generation and analysis of transgenic mouse mutants in order to understand individual gene functions in the adult brain.
 Towards this goal, we employ mouse genetics, molecular/biochemical and behavioral techniques.
-Our current interest focuses on basic-helix-loophelix (bHLH) transcription factors.
+Our current interest focuses on basic-helix-loop-helix (bHLH) transcription factors.
 Several loss- and gain-of-function mouse mutants of the bHLH family that we and others have analyzed display behavioral alterations frequently also observed in psychiatric diseases.
-Among these are alterations of the sleep-wake or circadian behavior, altered cognitive performances and disturbed environmental adaptations to time shifts (jet-lag) or social stress.
+Among these are alterations of the sleepwake or circadian behavior, altered cognitive performances and disturbed environmental adaptations to time shifts (jet-lag) or social stress.
 At the molecular level, we find several signaling pathways to be deregulated that likely provide a mechanistic link between disturbed environmental adaptations and deregulated gene expression seen in bHLH mouse mutants.
 To study cellular signaling upstream of gene expression, we have developed a series of genetically encoded biosensors that can be analyzed with standard fluorescent or luminescent reporter proteins but also with libraries of molecular barcodes to perform systems-level analyses.
 Currently, we aim at combining mouse models and genetic sensors to better understand the molecular adaptations of gene-environment interactions relevant for psychiatric and neurological diseases.